RawToast/dokusho/README.md

 The backend's location can then be found using: `minikube service backend --url`.

+### CORS

+CORS headers are not set so to use the frontend CORS protection needs to be disabled.
+On Mac OS Chrome can be started as follows: `open -a Google\ Chrome --args --disable-web-security --user-data-dir`

 ## Additional Information

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).